Curator ・ Researcher ・ Writer working across Japan and South Korea.

 For some reason, I find myself increasingly held by scenes I have never seen.

-This text is less a record meant to leave something behind, and closer to a pause somewhere within memory.
+This text is less a record meant to preserve something than an attempt to pause somewhere within memory.

-Some lives leave only arrival.
-Others pass through, without a beginning or an end.
+Some lives leave only an arrival; others leave only a passage, without a known beginning or end.

-The Airin district was quieter than I expected.
+The Airin district was quieter than I had expected.